jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the MONITOR AND DIAGNOSE CLIENT SIDE APPLICATION arrow.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image197.png "MONITOR AND DIAGNOSE CLIENT SIDE APPLICATION ")

-    > **NOTE:** You can find the documentation page at the following URL: <https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript#snippet-based-setup>
+    > **Note**: You can find the documentation page at the following URL: <https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript#snippet-based-setup>

 6. Select and copy the full contents of the JavaScript under the **Snippet based setup** heading.